Why YNAB (You Need A Budget) is the Best Budgeting Tool Available

 It was 2014 and I was just starting to dip my toes into the budgeting waters.
 I was failing miserably.
 That is until a friend on Facebook suggest I try YNAB, short for You Need A Budget.

-I had tried Mint and while I loved that it was free and that you could set goals, it just never really worked for me.
+I had tried Mint (which shut down in 2023) and while I loved that it was free and that you could set goals, it just never really worked for me.

 YNAB on the other hand, had a great system in place and offered webinars to help you get the most out of their budgeting tool.
 Back then YNAB was a software program you downloaded on your computer that had a corresponding app.